Zoltán Lipták: Videoton

 Lipták was signed by Videoton in 2009.
 He became one of the most important parts of the defense of the club.
 He won his first Hungarian League title in 2011.
 During the coaching of György Mezey, he led the club to win the championship.
 Since the arrival of the Portuguese Paulo Sousa he has been left out from the squad.
-Although Lipták was a member of the Hungarian national football team, he could not play in his club.
+Although Lipták was a member of the Hungary national football team, he could not play in his club.
 Therefore, he was released by Videoton a couple of days before the important Euro 2012 qualifier against Sweden.
 Lipták was not affected by the difficulties of his club and he played well during the two Euro 2012 qualifiers against Sweden and Moldova.
 He was a member of two important victories of the national side.
 In September, Lipták was on trial with Premier League club Swansea City.

 Újpest

 Lipták signed a contract with Újpest FC.